unicode-org/cldr/docs/ldml/tr35-collation.md

 The DUCET ordering of some characters is slightly different from the CLDR root collation order.
 The reordering groups for the DUCET are not specified.
 The following describes how reordering groups for the DUCET can be derived.

 For allkeys_DUCET.txt, the start of each reordering group is normally the primary weight corresponding to the same character sequence as for allkeys_CLDR.txt.
-In a few cases this requires adjustment, especially for the special reordering groups, due to CLDR’s ordering the common characters more strictly by category than the DUCET (as described in _, [Root Collation](#Root_Collation)_).
+In a few cases this requires adjustment, especially for the special reordering groups, due to CLDR’s ordering the common characters more strictly by category than the DUCET (as described in _[Root Collation](#Root_Collation)_).
 The necessary adjustment would set the start of each allkeys_DUCET.txt reordering group to the primary weight of the first mapping for the relevant General_Category for a special reordering group (for characters that sort before ‘a’), or the primary weight of the first mapping for the first script (e.g., sc=Grek) of an “alphabetic” group (for characters that sort at or after ‘a’).

 Note that the following only applies to primary weights greater than the one for U+FFFE and less than "trailing" weights.